opiproject/opi-poc/lab/hardware/dh1/README.md

+# DPU Host 1

+## BIOS settings
-change power to always on
+- change power to always on